-The firm’s analysts now save considerable amounts time by either authoring reports directly in platform or uploading fully templated Word documents.
+The firm’s analysts now save considerable amounts of time by either authoring reports directly in-platform or uploading fully templated Word documents.
 Uploading is simple, requiring just a couple of clicks to automatically create interactive content that is ready for editorial review and publication.

 Delivering a better user experience